JJF1962/MechaCar_Statistical_Analysis/README.md

 ![this is an image](https://github.com/JJF1962/MechaCar_Statistical_Analysis/blob/main/Resources/Delivery%202%20point%202%20Lot%20Summary.PNG)

+The data meets the specifications because the  lot 1 and Lot 2  low values make the average of the Lots 1, 2 and 3 to the accepted variance

 ## Deliverable 3: Suspension Coils - T-Test
 The goal was  to perform one-sample t-tests to determine if all manufacturing lots combined and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ![this is an image](https://github.com/JJF1962/MechaCar_Statistical_Analysis/blob/main/Resources/Delivery%203%20Each%20individual%20lot.PNG)

+However, The p-value result of 0.04168 in the Lot 3 clearly indicates that there is an statistical differential from the population mean of 1500, therefore this lot not comply with the quality standards and most the product must be improved or other action posible as a material rejection needs to be considered.

 ## DEliverable 4: Comparing the MechaCar to the Competition